Gameforge: 2010 onwards

 In 2016, Gameforge announced the layoff of approximately 90 employees, mostly from its mobile division, as it shifts its focus away from the mobile platform.
 CEO Alexander Rösner explained that the shift was being born out of increased opportunity in the Free-to-play marketplace.
 Previous to the layoffs, it was reported that Gameforge was unsuccessful in the mobile market.
 As of July 2018, the company employs 300 people.

 In the summer of 2018 as well as summer of 2019, Gameforge supported the Schlosslichtspiele of Karlsruhe as a Main Partner and got to use the palace's facade as a giant canvas projecting digital artwork enjoyed by hundreds of thousands of guests that visited the palace grounds.

 In January 2022, Gameforge announced the company's first partnership with an indie developer, the Russian studio Sernur.Tech, to release Trigon: Space Story, a single-player roguelike videogame.
 Six months later, Gameforge announced another single-player roguelite and partnership with an indie studio, Whiteboard Games, to release the twin-stick shooter I See Red.
+On August 23rd, 2023, Whiteboard Games announced on Steam that they were parting ways with Gameforge as I See Red’s PC publisher.